 - Elicit the child's view on the problem and whether they feel it needs treatment.

-- Advise regular use of toilet during the day and before bed.
+- Advise regular use of the toilet during the day and before bed.

 - If the child wakes at night, encourage them to use the toilet before returning to sleep.
 Planned waking at regular times may have practical short-term success (and can be used by young people who have not responded to other treatment), but there is no evidence it promotes long-term dryness once discontinued.